-Comet 94P/Russell 4 is an object whose orbit brings it closer to the sun than Jupiter.
+94P/Russell 4 is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 94P/Russell 4 as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of 94P/Russell 4 has been observed.
 It completes a rotation on its axis every 20.70 days.